On the speed of convergence of Newton's method for complex polynomials: Uniformly distributed roots

 which has the same cardinality as

-Again by (\ref{eq: multiset coefficient}) this quantity equals to $\binom{2d - \alpha - 1}{d-1}$.
-Therefore, the number of elements of $\hbox{Mult}_d$ with a component at least $\alpha$, i.e. the number of elements of $M_d/\sim$ with a digit repeating at least $\alpha$ times, is at most
+Again by (\ref{eq: multiset coefficient}) this quantity equals to $\binom{2d - m - 1}{d-1}$.
+Therefore, the number of elements of $\hbox{Mult}_d$ with a component at least $m$, i.e.\ the number of elements of $M_d/\sim$ with a digit repeating at least $m$ times, is at most $d\binom{2d - m - 1}{d-1}\;.$ Hence the probability that a number of $M_d/\sim$ has a digit repeating at least $m$ times is at most